micmejia/bible-dump/AMPC/1 John/1 John 2.md

-But as for you, the anointing (the sacred appointment, the unction) which you received from Him abides [[^o]permanently] in you; [so] then you have no need that anyone should instruct you.
-But just as His anointing teaches you concerning everything and is true and is no falsehood, so you must abide in (live in, never depart from) Him [being [^p]rooted in Him, knit to Him], just as [His anointing] has taught you [to do].
+But as for you, the anointing (the sacred appointment, the unction) which you received from Him abides [permanently] in you; [so] then you have no need that anyone should instruct you.
+But just as His anointing teaches you concerning everything and is true and is no falsehood, so you must abide in (live in, never depart from) Him [being rooted in Him, knit to Him], just as [His anointing] has taught you [to do].